-With retrospective effect from 6 April 2021, an NICs relief will be available for employers who hire armed forces veterans in tax years 2021/22, 2022/23 and 2023/24.
+A NICs relief is available for employers who hire armed forces veterans in tax years 2021/22, 2022/23 and 2023/24.
 This relief applies in respect of employer Class 1 NICs on the earnings paid to qualifying armed forces veterans.
-The relief is only available for 12 consecutive months from the veteran's first day of civilian employment, and applies a 0% Secondary Class 1 NICs rate on earnings up to the Upper Secondary Threshold £967 per week).
+The relief is only available for 12 consecutive months from the veteran's first day of civilian employment, and applies a 0% Secondary Class 1 NICs rate on earnings up to the Upper Secondary Threshold (£967 per week).

-There will also be an NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their employed time in a single Freeport tax site in which the employer has business premises.
-This relief applies a 0% Secondary Class 1 NICs rate on up to £25,000 of the annual earnings paid each to qualifying employee.
+There is also a NICs relief for employers who hire employees that are reasonably expected to spend 60% or more of their employed time in a single designated Freeport tax site in which the employer has business premises.
+This relief applies a 0% Secondary Class 1 NICs rate on up to £25,000 of the annual earnings paid to each qualifying employee.
 The relief is only available for employees who begin their employment between 6 April 2022 and 5 April 2026 and is available for a period of three years per employee.